omari-kd/Crop-Yield-Analysis/README.md

 ![Image](https://github.com/user-attachments/assets/f9ac09e3-d5ee-471f-a6a4-ea37ffa855ef)

+From the plot, there is a positive correlation, indicated by the upward red regression line.
+As rainfall increases, yield tends to increase.
+The rainfall values seem to be clustered into two distinct groups, one around 400mm and the other around 1200mm.
+Despite this, the trend suggests more rainfall generally supports higher yields.

 **Data Visualisation of Yield vs Temperature Using Scatter Plot**

 ![Image](https://github.com/user-attachments/assets/e5a378f4-03be-4c0e-91cb-a6562582ae5b)

+The plot indicates a negative correlation, indicated by the downward red regression line.
+As temperature increases, yield tends to decrease.
+The yield is highest when temperatures are lower (below -30 ) suggesting crops might be sensitive to heat.

 **Data Visualisation of Yield by Rainfall and Temperature**

 ![Image](https://github.com/user-attachments/assets/459396a1-d20e-47b4-8bd3-e858484ece39)

+The plot reinforces the first plot's trend (more rainfall = higher yield).
+The red dots (higher temperature) are mostly on the left side (low rainfall) and these are associated with lower yields.
+Blue/purple dots (cooler temperature) are on the right side (high rainfall) and these are associated with higher yields.

+This combined plot indicates that both high rainfall and lower temperature are associated with better yields.

+High temperature and low rainfall significantly reduce yield.

 </div>